JetBrains/Qodana/topics/qodana-dotnet.md

 ### Build the project

-Build the project before inspecting it using %product%.
+Build the project before inspecting it using %instance%.
 You can do it by using the [`bootstrap`](before-running-qodana.md) option of the [`qodana.yaml`](qodana-yaml.md) file contained in your project directory.

-### Configure %product%
+### Configure %instance%

-Starting from version 2023.3 of %product%, the native mode is the recommended method for running the %linter% linter.
+Starting from version 2023.3 of %instance%, the native mode is the recommended method for running the %linter% linter.
-We recommend running the native mode on the same machine where you build a project because this can guarantee that %product% has access to private NuGet feeds.
+We recommend running the native mode on the same machine where you build a project because this can guarantee that %instance% has access to private NuGet feeds.

 #### Specify a solution